Dawars/dawars.github.io/_posts/2016-11-25-neural-style-transfer-deep-learning.md

 We had two networks in mind originally: ResNet and InceptionV3

 They have top-5 errors of 5.7% and 5.6% respectively as opposed to the 9.0% of VGG-19.
 The biggest problem with ResNet is probably its size and thus the backprop time gets even worse.
 The Inception model is very promising because of the increased accuracy and the required time to run an epoch is about 4 times lower.
-(These values are based on the **<a href="https://github.com/jcjohnson/cnn-benchmarks" target="_blank">CNN-Benchmark</a>** and aren&#8217;t tested at the time of the writing of this article) .
+(These values are based on the **<a href="https://github.com/jcjohnson/cnn-benchmarks" target="_blank">CNN-Benchmark</a>** and aren't tested at the time of the writing of this article) .

 This _might_ increase the quality a little bit but it is a good way to learn in which layers what kinds of features are represented in the network .

 ### SqueezeNet